CADENCE KIDWELLOwner & Lady Boss

 Before I opened the shop I was at Florida State University – I really like school myself & also helping people learn new things that delight them.
 I went back to school when my three children were little & after a decade in the mental health field.
 While earning a Ph.D. in Creative Writing I experienced the power of creativity in the midst of chaos.
+My literature focus was Latina Literature & African-American Women’s Folklore.
+I designed a certificate program for students to develop cultural competencies.
 University life also instills a strong core of service to people seeking to improve their lives.
 One of my favorite pieces in the shop is our battered SERVICE sign over the counter, announcing we are here to serve.
 You will hear me say that I was happy at my job at FSU before dreaming of my own little shop & being a part of the Main Street life in Downtown Thomasville.
 I decided that I could either steady-on into my last decade of university life or I could join the makers’ life – make a business from a rough-worn building & fill it with beautiful yarns made by strong women.
 We’re truly an independent business with over 90% of our merchandise created by other independent makers.

 I wanted to knit around me the community that I fancied being a part of, putting these yarns into hands that love them as much as I do and all of us growing together as southern makers.
 Our location in Downtown Thomasville also provides us the ability to slow down, wander & find unexpected pleasures in the Creative South.